DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

-During these meetings, many tenants expressed their enthusiasm for the multi-functional building comprising hotel, club, restaurant, co-working space, meeting rooms, and renovated workspaces*.* Heimans' plans of bringing artwork by tenants into the hotel's foyer, or having touring bands record something in one of the music studios in the basement, were met with approval.
+During these meetings, many tenants expressed their enthusiasm for the multi-functional building comprising hotel, club, restaurant, co-working space, meeting rooms, and renovated workspaces.
+Heimans' plans of bringing artwork by tenants into the hotel's foyer, or having touring bands record something in one of the music studios in the basement, were met with approval.
 The promise of free access to the planned hot tubs on